Aishwarya Lekshmi

 Aishwarya Lekshmi (born 6 September 1991) is an Indian actress and producer who works predominantly in Malayalam and Tamil films.
-She has received one Filmfare Award South, one Kerala Film Critics Association Award and three SIIMA Awards.
+She has received one Filmfare Award South, one Tamil Nadu State Film Award, one Kerala Film Critics Association Award and three SIIMA Awards.

-Aishwarya Lekshmi made her acting debut with the 2017 Malayalam film Njandukalude Nattil Oridavela, which earned her the Filmfare Award for Best Female Debut – South.
+Lekshmi made her acting debut with the 2017 Malayalam film Njandukalude Nattil Oridavela, which earned her the Filmfare Award for Best Female Debut – South.
 She went on receive praises for Mayaanadhi (2017), Varathan (2018), Kaanekkaane (2021), the two-part Tamil epic Ponniyin Selvan: I (2022), which is her highest grossing releases and Ponniyin Selvan: II (2023), Ammu (2022), Kumari (2022), Gatta Kusthi (2022), Hello Mummy (2024) and Maaman (2025).

-Early life and career
+Early life

 Lekshmi was born on 6 September 1991 in Thiruvananthapuram, Kerala.
 She did her schooling at the Holy Angel's Convent Thiruvananthapuram and at Sacred Heart Convent Girls Higher Secondary School, Angamaly.
 She completed her MBBS degree from Sree Narayana Institute of Medical Sciences, Ernakulam, in 2017.
 She later completed her internship at the institute.